VasuJoshi700/Google-review-rating/README.md

-### running clusters into for loop between in range of 1,8 to get a fine cluster point
+### Running clusters into for loop between in range of 1,8 to get a fine cluster point

 ![graph](https://user-images.githubusercontent.com/87512268/135412639-b60f1e4e-41d6-4890-81a0-144c569e6906.png)